dragon-mobile/solid_state_relays_12v/README.md

 backplate which also acts as the heat sink for the output FETs and all of this is inside of a larger electrical enclosure or cabinet.
-The mounting holes are sized for M3 hex (preferred) or round Male-Female ended standoffs which should be 10mm high to allow the correct mounting of the output FETs.
+The mounting holes are sized for M3 hex (preferred) or round Male-Female ended standoffs which should be 5-10mm high to allow the correct mounting of the output FETs. the shortest standoff that doesn't cause the body to contact the board and allow the legs to be bent at a right angle just pass the "neck".
+In most cases this should be 5-6mm high but can end up as high as 10mm.

-The [picow_ssr_control] and [we_ssr_control] boards have been designed to mount directly on top of / in front of this board with additional 20mm M-F standoffs which would replace the normal M3 panhead screws used to secure the board at H1, H4, and H5.
+The [picow_ssr_control] and [we_ssr_control] boards have been designed to mount directly on top of / in front of this board with additional 20mm M-F standoffs which would replace the normal M3 pan head screws used to secure the board at H1, H4, and H5.

+### MOSFET Mounting Access Holes

+The last mechanical section are the access holes that were added to make mounting the FET to an underlaying heat sink easier.
+They can also be found on the [MountingTemplate].
+On the template you will see outlines for a typical silicone insulators. *Note* one top corner of the HQ2 and HQ6 insulators may interfere with mounting hole H5 and need to be trimmed back or bent up a little if flexible enough to allow complete tighten of the standoff and not cause the board to bow up in the middle.
+By using a magnetic screwdriver you should be able to pass the screw, lock, and plastic shoulder washers through the holes in the board and FET to be tighten down.
+A little silicone or thermal grease can help keep the washers in place without cause other issues.

 ## Contributing